-- A. No measureable improvement in symptoms or functional impairments has been documented; or - B. The member's condition (symptoms or ability to function) has deteriorated and now warrants a more intensive level of care (for example, inpatient or more intensive supervised outpatient behavioral health care).
+- A. No measurable improvement in symptoms or functional impairments has been documented; or - B. The covered person's condition (symptoms or ability to function) has deteriorated and now warrants a more intensive level of care (for example, inpatient or more intensive supervised outpatient behavioral health care).